 “Barbara has been amazing.
 Her knowledge and intelligence is beyond belief.
 The technique is so fundamental and there is no possibility for the UK to have it in a regular basis.
 And her pedagogic approach towards teaching… can’t find the right words but it is so incredible but subtle that it is rather invisible.
 This is incredible because it is there.
 I felt (having come 4 out of 5 days) that everybody in the class learned something but not in their heads, on their bodies, including myself on this.

-I have certainly been challenged and confronted, but in an environment that allowed me to take the time, space, energy to try things out, without needing to learn, or fulfil expectations, or worry about gaining anything, and as a result I feel all these things happened!
+I have certainly been challenged and confronted, but in an environment that allowed me to take the time, space, energy to try things out, without needing to learn, or fulfill expectations, or worry about gaining anything, and as a result I feel all these things happened!

 I gained a huge amount, a re-connection to my dancing and moving body.
 A feeling of it’s potential.
 I go away with a rich resource to practice and practice.
 I feel better, positive.